teachaccess/tutorial/slides/00-Introduction/00-instructions.md

 ---
-title: Using the Learning Portal
+title: Using this Tutorial
 chapter: Introduction
 ---
-Welcome to the Teach Access Online Portal!
+Welcome to the Teach Access Tutorial!
 This resource is part of the Teach Access Initiative, and provides best practices for making accessible mobile and web apps.
-This portal currently provides basic training for developers and designers, with more disciplines to come!
-If you are new to accessibility, you've come to the right place - this portal will help you get a solid footing on accessibility via hands-on tutorials and useful reference guides.
-Follow the instructions below for using and interacting with the portal.
+This tutorial currently provides basic training for developers and designers, with more disciplines to come!
+If you are new to accessibility, you've come to the right place - the following material will help you get a solid footing on accessibility via hands-on exercises and useful reference guides.
+Follow the instructions below for using and interacting with the tutorial.

 1. You can use the left and right arrow keys to navigate through the slides.